jameswalmsley/bitthunder/README.md

     objs-$(BT_CONFIG_FEATURE_A_SUPPORT) += $(APP)/feature_a.o

 Note $(APP) is essentially the path to $(PROJECT_DIR), but must be used to create the correct Makefile targets.
+It should also be noted that application objects.mk files use a slightly different convention.

 ### Kconfig